pyrddlgym-project/pyRDDLGym/docs/jax.rst

     method_kwargs={'topology': [128, 64]}
     ...

-This creates a neural network policy with the default tanh activation, and two hidden layers with 128 and 64 neurons.
+This creates a neural network policy with the default ``tanh`` activation and two hidden layers with 128 and 64 neurons, respectively.

 .. note::
    ``JaxStraightlinePlan`` and ``JaxDeepReactivePolicy`` are instances of the abstract class ``JaxPlan``.